What is Vendor Management?

 Key activities:

-• Reclaim unused licenses and right-size subscriptions
+• Reclaim unused licences and downgrade underutilised tiers

-• Prepare negotiation strategy with supporting data
+• Prepare a negotiation strategy backed by usage evidence

-• Negotiate renewal terms or pursue alternatives
+• Negotiate renewal — or pursue alternatives — from a position of data

-Optimization opportunities:
+Optimisation opportunities:

-• License harvesting from unused or underutilized seats
+• Licence harvesting from unused seats

 • Tier right-sizing based on actual feature usage